Creditor Interventions and Firm Innovation: Evidence from Debt Covenant Violations

 Connie X. Mao

-Keywords: Creditor interventions, innovation, covenant violations, patents, citations
+Keywords: Creditor interventions, innovation, covenant violations, conflicts of interest, firm value

 JEL Classification: G21, G32, G34, O31working papers series